dotnet/runtime/docs/coreclr/design-docs/first-class-structs.md

     * Note that these copies are not generated when passing and returning scalar types, and it may be worth considering (in future) whether we can avoiding adding them in the first place.
+  * This case may now be handled; needs verification

 * [\#1161  RyuJIT properly optimizes structs with a single field if the field type is int but not if it is double](https://github.com/dotnet/coreclr/issues/1161)
   * This issue arises because we never promote a struct with a single double field, due to